When Can A Baby Sleep On Their Tummy?

 - Establish a sleep routine that always includes the same steps, as we outlined here.
 This will help signal to your baby that it's time to sleep.
 They will thrive off of consistency.

 - Use a weighted swaddle until your baby can roll over, then switch to a weighted wearable blanket.
 Better yet, use a combination wearable blanket with removable swaddle for an easy transition.
-The weight of the wearable blanket will increase melatonin and serotonin which relaxes your baby for better sleep.

 - Try using a pacifier.
 If you're breastfeeding, you'll want to establish this first, so wait a few weeks before introducing the pacifier.